mongodb/django-mongodb-backend/docs/source/topics/known-issues.rst

 Caching
 =======

-:doc:`Database caching </topics/cache>` uses this library's
-:djadmin:`createcachecollection` command rather Django's SQL-specific :djadmin:`createcachetable` command.

-Secondly, you must use the :class:`django_mongodb_backend.cache.MongoDBCache` backend rather than Django's built-in database cache backend, ``django.core.cache.backends.db.DatabaseCache``.
+:ref:`Database caching <database-caching>` is not supported since Django's built-in database cache backend requires SQL.
+A custom cache backend for MongoDB may be provided in the future.